 The Sony PULSE 3D Wireless Headset is a gaming headset designed primarily for PS5 consoles.
 It delivers low wireless audio latency on all compatible systems and is fully compatible with PC as well as PS4 and PS5 consoles, whether you're using its wireless USB receiver or the included 1/8" TRRS cable.
 It's also fully compatible with Xbox One and Xbox Series X consoles when using the 1/8" TRRS cable.
 The Tempest 3D Audio feature compatibility is a unique selling point and is advertised as being able to generate a more immersive listening experience, though it's only available on a couple of games.
 Unfortunately, the headset isn't very comfortable and while it has EQ presets and a graphic EQ, this feature is only available on PS5s.
 Still, if you're looking for a distinctively-styled wireless headset with a spatial audio feature to match your PS5 console, it's a solid option.

-Note: We don't currently test for the quality and performance of virtual surround audio like the PS5's Tempest 3D Audio feature due to limitations of our current test bench.
+Note: We don't currently test for the quality and performance of virtual surround audio like the PS5's Tempest 3D Audio feature due to the limitations of our current test bench.